ayushjoseph/Cybertrx/README.md

-#   First variant of Skyluxe and a Failed project of mine, the succesdful one is there in another repository
+#   First variant of Skyluxe and a Failed project of mine, the successful one is there in another repository

 A SOLID-compliant climate analysis platform built with FastAPI and React, following clean architecture principles.